KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Obtain a Deluxe Membership without paying for it**

 1. If wallet is empty: a.
 Go to [http://localhost:3000/#/payment/deluxe](http://localhost:3000/#/payment/deluxe) and look at the available payment options for upgrading to a deluxe account b.
 Open devtools and inspect the pay button next to the "pay using wallet" option. c.
 Remove the disabled="true" attribute from the element to enable it. d.
 Switch to the network tab and devtools and click on the button to initiate payment e.
 See that there is a POST request sent, which only contains one parameter in the request payload, "paymentMode", which is set to "wallet".
-The response contains an error saying your wallet doesn’t contain sufficient funds d.
+The response contains an error saying your wallet doesn't contain sufficient funds d.
 Right click on the request and select "edit and resend" e.
 Change the paymentMode parameter to an empty string and press send.
 This solves the challenge and juice-shop no longer knows where to deduct the money from
-2. If wallet isn’t empty: a.
+2. If wallet isn't empty: a.
 If your wallet contains funds, you cannot start a dummy transaction to inspect the request structure because then you would be automatically upgraded to deluxe. b.
 Set up a proxy like ZAP, Fiddler aur Burp Suite. c.
 Click on the pay button d.
 Intercept and edit the request as described above before forwarding it.

-### **Post some feedback in another user’s name**
+### **Post some feedback in another user's name**

 1. Go to the *Contact Us* form on [http://localhost:3000/#/contact](http://localhost:3000/#/contact).
 2. Inspect the DOM of the form in your browser to spot this suspicious text field right at the top: `<input _ngcontent-c23 hidden id="userId" type="text" class="ng-untouched ng-pristine ng-valid">`

     ![Hidden text field on Contact Us form](media/blog4/hidden_textfield.png)

-3. In your browser’s developer tools remove the `hidden` attribute from above `<input>` tag.
+3. In your browser's developer tools remove the `hidden` attribute from above `<input>` tag.

     ![Spoofed feedback ready for submit](media/blog4/spoofed_feedback.png)

 4. The field should now be visible in your browser.
-Type any user’s database identifier in there (other than your own if you are currently logged in) and submit the feedback.
+Type any user's database identifier in there (other than your own if you are currently logged in) and submit the feedback.

 You can also solve this challenge by directly sending a `POST` to [http://localhost:3000/api/Feedbacks](http://localhost:3000/api/Feedbacks) endpoint.
 You could for example be logged out but provide any `UserId` in the JSON payload.

-### **Post a product review as another user or edit any user’s existing review**
+### **Post a product review as another user or edit any user's existing review**

 1. Select any product and write a review for it